 A hero image doesn’t have to cover the entire screen.
 Oftentimes, hero images cover about half to two-thirds of the vertical space available and contain text or other elements below.

 Apple’s website has typically lagged slightly behind in design trends.
 For example, their site featured a slider long after many experts called for the trend to end.
-However, Apple has now embraced the hero image trend fully, featuring a large image at the top of the screen and smaller videos below featuring other products.
+However, Apple has now embraced the hero image trend fully, featuring a large image at the top of the screen and smaller videos and images below featuring other products in a grid layout.